Skip to content

 }) </script>

-Many developers know images should have alt text for accessibility, but how can we ensure we never forget this in production?
+Developers should include alt text for images to ensure accessibility, but how can we verify this in production?

 Testing with jest-axe